Floorp-Projects/Floorp/gfx/doc/AsyncPanZoom.md

 <li value="7">
 Gecko performs its own usual hit-testing and event dispatching for the event.
 As part of this, it records whether any touch listeners cancelled the input block by calling preventDefault().
+It also activates inactive scrollframes that were hit by the input events.
 </li>
 <li value="8">
-The call stack unwinds back to the widget code, which sends a notification to the APZ code by calling APZCTreeManager::ContentReceivedTouch on the input thread.
+The call stack unwinds back to the widget code, which sends two notifications to the APZ code on the input thread.
+The first notification is via APZCTreeManager::ContentReceivedTouch, and informs the APZ whether the input block was cancelled.
+The second notification is via APZCTreeManager::SetTargetAPZC, and informs the APZ the results of the Gecko hit-test during event dispatch.
+Note that Gecko may report that the input event did not hit any scrollable frame at all.
-This happens only once per input block.
+These notifications happen only once per input block.
 </li>
 <li value="9">
  <ol>
   <li value="i">
-   If the events were processed as part of step 4(i), the call to ContentReceivedTouch is ignored and step 10 is skipped.
+   If the events were processed as part of step 4(i), the notifications from step 8 are ignored and step 10 is skipped.
   </li>
   <li value="ii">
-   If events were queued as part of step 4(ii), and steps 5-8 take less than 300ms, the ContentReceivedTouch call marks the input block ready for processing.
+   If events were queued as part of step 4(ii), and steps 5-8 take less than 300ms, the arrival of both notifications from step 8 will mark the input block ready for processing.
   </li>
   <li value="iii">
-   If events were queued as part of step 4(ii), but steps 5-8 take longer than 300ms, the ContentReceivedTouch will be ignored and step 10 will already have happened.
+   If events were queued as part of step 4(ii), but steps 5-8 take longer than 300ms, the notifications from step 8 will be ignored and step 10 will already have happened.
   </li>
  </ol>
 </li>
 <li value="10">
-If events were queued as part of step 4(ii) they are now either processed (if the input block was not cancelled, or if the timeout expired) or dropped (if it was cancelled).
+If events were queued as part of step 4(ii) they are now either processed (if the input block was not cancelled and Gecko detected a scrollframe under the input event, or if the timeout expired) or dropped (all other cases).
+Note that the APZC that processes the events may be different at this step than the tentative target from step 3, depending on the SetTargetAPZC notification.
 Processing the events may trigger behaviours like scrolling or tap gestures.
 </li>
 </ol>